 Why Are HCG Injections Given During Pregnancy?

 HCG injections are given in some instances of recurrent pregnancy loss (RPL), which could be due to the unsuccessful implantation of the embryo to the uterine wall.
+It is important to note that fewer than 5 in 100 women experience two consecutive miscarriages, according to The American College of Obstetricians and Gynecologists.
 In some women, the fetal placental unit may secrete inadequate HCG hormone, which may result in insufficient progesterone production and, ultimately, embryo death.
 Thus, by administering HCG supplementation, the pregnancy could be sustained (3) (4).

 How Does The Human Gonadotropin Injection Work Before And During Pregnancy?

 Before pregnancy, the HCG hormone stimulates the production of gonadal steroid hormonesiXHormones that are produced by the gonads (ovaries/testes) and regulate reproductive processes. by stimulating the corpus luteum of the ovary to produce progesterone (5).
 Also, as the HCG is identical to the pituitary luteinizing hormoneiXA vital reproductive hormone that facilitates the secretion of other hormones to support pregnancy.
-(LH), the HCG supplements could be a substitute to the LH hormone in triggering ovulation, as well as development and maturation of the ovarian follicleiXSmall sacs in the ovaries containing unfertilized eggs. .
+(LH), the HCG supplements could be a substitute for the LH hormone in triggering ovulation, as well as the development and maturation of the ovarian follicleiXSmall sacs in the ovaries containing unfertilized eggs. .

 During a healthy pregnancy, the HCG secreted by the placenta helps in maintaining the corpus luteum and supports the production of estrogeniXHormone that plays a vital role in the development of sexual traits, supporting reproductive health. and progesterone, which support the pregnancy.
 So, the supplements mimic these reactions.

 Is HCG Injection Safe During Pregnancy?

 The HCG injection could help in sustaining the pregnancy in a few cases, but it does not mean that anyone can use it.

 The US Food and Drug Administration (FDA) classified these HCG injections under ‘pregnancy category C,’ which means animal studies have shown adverse effects on the fetus, and there are no controlled studies in humans.